Watch: Locals fight back during Auckland smash and grab

 Despite the store owners' best efforts, the offenders managed to get away.

-The store owner told the Herald that the group robbers tried to smash the glass of the shop with an axe, but were unsuccessful.
+Owner of About Time Rebecca Alexander told the Herald that the group of robbers tried to smash the glass of the shop with an axe, but were unsuccessful.

 The owner of a nearby takeaway outlet then ran out with a knife he was using to chop food.